 A positive result on an HCV antibody test means that the person has been exposed to HCV at some point in their life.
 However, a positive antibody test does not necessarily mean the person has HCV.
 For this reason, a positive result on an HCV antibody test must be confirmed by a second test.
 This follow-up test checks to see if HCV is present in the person’s blood.
 A positive result on this test confirms that a person has HCV.

 What are the symptoms of HCV infection?

-Most people with acute HCV don’t have symptoms.
-But some people can have signs of HCV soon after becoming infected.
-Mild to severe symptoms of acute HCV can include the following:
+Most people with acute HCV don't have symptoms.
+But some people can show signs of HCV soon after becoming infected.
+Symptoms of acute HCV can include the following: